oslabs-beta/MediQL/README.md

 ### GraphiQL

+GraphiQL's user interface & functionality is provided for testing GraphQL queries alongside our visualizer extension, making a completely integrated development environment for developers.
+Plug in your GraphQL project's server PORT and get querying!

+~INSERT GIF HERE~

 ### Query Response Visualization & Error Indication

+When a GraphQL query has been made, MediQL visualizes the query response with as a tree of nodes on the right side of your screen.
+Errors are indicated in red.
+Possible errors or null values are indicated in orange.
+Lastly, completed queries with no issues are indicated in green.

+~INSERT GIF HERE~

 ### API Response Transparency

+As we all know, GraphQL responses do not provide API Response Transparency.
+If a field is not available, the developer ends up with a null value, with no indication of what type of API error was given originally.
+The  developer would be at risk of the ambiguity of errors.

+This is where MediQL comes in and saves the day!

+Each node in the visualizer is clickable and provides insight on that specific resolver's query response!
+The original API response's status codes and objects are provided to you with no additional call to the external API's.
+The developer has the ability to look into the original API's response object as well.

 ### Light/Dark Theme

+We also offer a light and dark theme that is integrated with GraphiQL's user interface which allows users to customize their experience and choose the visual style that best suits their preferences and needs.

 ## Tech Stack

+~INSERT LOGOS~

 ## Read More

 ## Co-Creators